Tony Adams: Managerial and coaching career

-Wycombe Wanderers

 After starting a sports science degree at Brunel University, Adams became the manager of Wycombe Wanderers on 5 November 2003.
 He took over the team that were in last place in the Football League Second Division (third tier).
 On his debut three days later, he won 4–1 at home to Swindon Town in the first round of the FA Cup.
 After a 2–1 loss at Tranmere Rovers on 12 April 2004 left the Chairboys 12 points inside the relegation zone with four games remaining, Adams said that his team would carry on fighting; unbeknown to the club, they were already relegated as two teams above them still had to play each other.

 Wycombe began 2004–05 in the fourth tier, renamed League Two.
 Although the club were top of the table in August 2004, a loss of form saw them fall down the table.
 Adams resigned from Wycombe on 9 November 2004, with the club in 17th, citing personal reasons.

-Feyenoord

 In July 2005, Adams accepted a trainee coaching role with Dutch side Feyenoord with special responsibility for its Jong team, which is a reserve/junior side.
 Adams later had a short spell seconded to Utrecht as a first team trainee coach in January and February 2006.
 While at Feyenoord he also worked part-time as a scout for Arsenal, watching games in Italy, France and the Netherlands.

-Portsmouth

 Adams joined Portsmouth as assistant manager to Harry Redknapp in June 2006, a position left vacant by the departure of Kevin Bond.
 In his first season as assistant, Portsmouth finished ninth in the Premier League – their highest standing since the 1950s and won the 2007–08 FA Cup.
 Adams was appointed caretaker manager of Portsmouth in October 2008, alongside Joe Jordan, following the departure of Harry Redknapp to Tottenham Hotspur.
 He was subsequently appointed full-time manager.
 He was sacked in February 2009 after just 16 games in charge in which Portsmouth picked up only 10 points.

-Gabala

-In May 2010, Adams signed a three-year contract to manage Azerbaijani club Gabala FC of the Azerbaijan Premier League.
+In May 2010, Adams signed a three-year contract to manage Azerbaijani club FC Gabala of the Azerbaijan Premier League.
 He departed as coach of Gabala due on 16 November 2011, before the end of the 2011–12 season.

 In October 2012, Adams returned to Gabala in the capacity of Sporting Director.

-Granada
+Whilst sporting director at Gabala, Adams suffered from acute chest pain whilst exercising.
+At the Baku Medical Plaza he was diagnosed with a severely blocked vein and underwent a successful angioplasty.
+After disclosing the surgery, Adams said the minor heart operation saved his life.

 On 10 April 2017, Adams was named as manager of La Liga strugglers Granada CF until the end of the 2016–17 season.
 At the end of the season, Granada were relegated from La Liga ending their six-year stay in the top division.
 Adams lost all seven games as manager and was subsequently sacked.